Metal Warfare - Irish Metal Forum

 Post by: Mithrandir on May 25, 2026, 11:54:45 AM

-Quote from: Maggot Colony on Today at 11:27:36 AMI think we can all agree that Killers is their most consistent album.
+Quote from: Maggot Colony on May 25, 2026, 11:27:36 AMI think we can all agree that Killers is their most consistent album.

 That's bottom of the list of the 80s output for me!